 Before discussing how games can be a useful tool for mediation, it is important to understand the common characteristics of mediation.
-Mediation is a conflict or dispute resolution process that involves a neutral mediator that works with the parties to come up with a solution that the parties can agree to.
+Mediation is a conflict or dispute resolution process that involves a neutral mediator who works with the parties to come up with a solution that the parties can agree to.
 Mediation is occasionally a step in a dispute resolution process that must take place before the parties can arbitrate.
 Other times, the parties will agree to mediate to avoid litigation and settle the dispute.
 Some common characteristics of mediation are:

 - Voluntary: Mediation is typically voluntary, meaning that the parties need to agree before mediation can begin.
 However, this is not enforced as strongly as in arbitration because mediation allows the parties the ability to agree rather than assigning blame or fault.
 Courts will occasionally require cases under a certain amount to attempt a settlement under mediation.

 - Nonbinding: Mediation is not binding unless the parties agree.
-In arbitration and litigation, and outside decisionmaker creates a binding decision that the parties have to follow.
+In arbitration and litigation, an outside decisionmaker creates a binding decision that the parties have to follow.
 In mediation, the parties are attempting to agree, but if they cannot agree, the case will move forward to either arbitration or litigation.

 - Party-Driven: Similar to the point above, the parties in a mediation hold the power in the mediation.
 A mediator cannot force the parties into an agreement.
 Depending on the style, a mediator may not even share their thoughts about the parties’ position.
-The mediator is not a decisionmaker and is merely present to help facilitate a fruitful settlement discussion.
+The mediator is not a decision-maker and is merely present to help facilitate a fruitful settlement discussion.

-- Neutral: The mediator is a neutral third-party.
+- Neutral: The mediator is a neutral third party.
 They are not on one party’s side, and they will usually move between the parties and encourage the parties to consider ideas and suggestions that may help the parties agree.

-- Collaborative: While the collaborative type of mediation will be discussed in the next section, it is important to note that most mediations will be collaborative to some degree to help the parties reach an agreement that they can move forward with.
+- Collaborative: While the collaborative type of mediation will be discussed in the next section, it is important to note that most mediation will be collaborative to some degree to help the parties reach an agreement that they can move forward with.

 - Confidential: Mediation is confidential.
 This means that anything said to the mediator in confidence or between the parties will only be shared with the parties to whom it was revealed.
 This allows the parties to speak freely to the mediator and share things that are influencing their decisions without fear that they will be shared without permission.

-This not an exhaustive list and other characteristics may be helpful to consider when developing a strategy.
+This is not an exhaustive list and other characteristics may be helpful to consider when developing a strategy.
 However, these characteristics seem to be consistent between mediators and mediators and it provides a place for beginners to learn.

 Besides understanding the basic characteristic of mediation, it is also important to gauge the style of mediation that a mediator is using to best apply the tools to the mediation and come away with a desirable outcome.
 Each mediator will have a preferred method for running an arbitration, but they will also adapt their style to meet the needs of the specific mediation.
 Understanding how a mediator is running the mediation will help form the appropriate reactions to the type of mediation.
 The types of mediation include: